michaeltaranto/basekick/README.md

 The multiplier for type font size, relative to the base font size of your document.

-**bk-type-descender-height** (required)
+**bk-descender-height-scale** (required)

-The height of the descender as a ratio of the base font size.
+The height of the descender expressed as a ratio of the font.

 **bk-type-row-span** (required)